Common Questions about Steel Drum Performances

 Do you play steel drums for kids' parties?

 Yes, we've performed for many fun kids' birthday parties.
-We have a couple of our own little ones, too :) If there's vocals, we always make sure to play music that is appropriate for the audience.
+We have a couple of our own little ones, too :) If there are vocals, we always make sure to play music that is appropriate for the audience.
 Having steel drum really makes for an enjoyable, relaxing, and festive time for kids and parents alike.

 What do you wear?